19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 [12

-(5) This section shall not apply to the repair, replacement or removal of, or any addition to, sanitary facilities or sanitary appliances in a building.
+(5) This section shall not apply to —

+(a) the repair, replacement or removal of any existing sanitary facility in a building; or

-[9/2002 wef 01/08/2002]
+(b) the addition of any sanitary appliance within the existing sanitary facilities in a building.

+[Act 10 of 2012 wef 01/09/2012]

 ### Buildings without adequate sanitary facilities